-Business Plus Checking takes Navy Federal’s introductory-level checking account and adds a few additional features that make it a great option for mid-sized small businesses.
+Business Plus Checking takes Navy Federal’s introductory-level checking account and adds a few additional features that make it a great option for midsize businesses.
 This account provides a little more flexibility and features for a low monthly fee.

-Navy Federal Premium Business Checking is the credit union’s more feature-laden account, and is made with high-transaction companies in mind.
-The account offers 100 fee-free transfers every month, with the same 25 cent fee for any additional transactions thereafter.
+Navy Federal Premium Business Checking is the credit union’s more feature-laden account and is made with high-transaction companies in mind.
+The account offers 100 fee-free transfers every month, with the same $0.25 fee for any additional transactions thereafter.
 You’ll also get unlimited signers on the account and mobile scan deposits, just like you would with Navy Federal’s other two business checking accounts.

 Navy Federal doesn’t just offer solid business checking accounts.
 The credit union also has three distinct savings accounts for businesses, as well.
 Each savings account is structured slightly differently depending on the amount of money in the account, as well as how much freedom to withdraw funds that you’re willing to give up in exchange for a bigger interest rate.

 Finding any amount to put into a business savings account is a challenge, given that most small businesses operate on a shoestring budget as it is.
 So if you’re just starting out, you’ll need an account that provides you with interest on a small minimum balance.
 Navy Federal’s Money Market Savings account does just that: In exchange for a $2,500 minimum balance, you’ll get competitive rates without term restrictions on how much money you can withdraw.

 Maybe you’ve been squirreling away extra revenue for a while, and are in the market for an account that will help you put these savings to work for you.
 In that case, Navy Federal’s Jumbo Money Market Savings account might be right for you.
 The account offers competitive rates on balances of $100,000 or more, zero term restrictions, and retirement account functionality.

 Best for long-haul savers.